azsk/AzTS-docs/01-Setup and getting started/README.md

 ### **Step 3 of 6.
 Download and extract deployment package**

- Deployment packages mainly contains:
+ Deployment package mainly contains:
- 1. **ARM templates** which contains resource configuration details that needs to be created as part of setup.
+ 1. **ARM templates** which contains resource configuration details that need to be created as part of the setup.
  2.  **Deployment setup scripts** which provides the cmdlet to run installation. <br/>

-If you have already downloaded deployment package zip, skip to step (3.d).
+If you have already downloaded the deployment package zip, directly go to step (3.d).

 3.a.
 Download deployment package zip from [here](../TemplateFiles/DeploymentFiles.zip?raw=1) to your local machine. </br>

 3.b.
-Extract zip to local folder location <br/>
+Extract zip to local folder location. <br/>

 3.c.
 Unblock the content.
-Below command will help to unblock files. <br/>
+The below command will help to unblock files. <br/>

   ``` PowerShell
   Get-ChildItem -Path "<Extracted folder path>" -Recurse |  Unblock-File